 Saad Usmani, Chief of MSK's Myeloma Service, says there are far more treatment options for multiple myeloma today compared with just 20 years ago.

-Saad Usmani, a hematologic oncologist specializing in multiple myeloma, recently joined Memorial Sloan Kettering Cancer Center (MSK) as Chief of the Myeloma Service.
-Dr. Usmani has more than 14 years of experience specializing in the care of patients with multiple myeloma and other disorders affecting plasma cells.
-He came to MSK from the Levine Cancer Institute in North Carolina.
+Saad Usmani, MD, a hematologic oncologist specializing in multiple myeloma, is Chief of the Myeloma Service at Memorial Sloan Kettering Cancer Center (MSK).
+Dr. Usmani has more than 15 years of experience specializing in the care of patients with multiple myeloma and other disorders affecting plasma cells.

 Here Dr. Usmani discusses the current outlook for the disease and his vision for developing new treatment approaches at MSK that will improve multiple myeloma prognosis (outcome).
-This includes very encouraging results with a new drug, teclistamab, which he shepherded through clinical trials from the earliest stages.
+This includes very encouraging results with a new drug, teclistamab (Tecvayli™), which he shepherded through clinical trials to its approval by the Food and Drug Administration (FDA).

 What is multiple myeloma, and how is it diagnosed?